DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 ??? list "Advanced settings"

     - **Number of samples**: Each simulation draws this number of samples from the model distribution.
 Select the number of samples to use.
 The default value of 100 is great for testing and understanding whether the given optimization will work.
 Higher values like 1,000 samples give more accurate results and a better sense of uncertainty in the model.
     - **Solver method**: The default differential equation solver is `dopri5`, an adaptive step-size, 5th-order explicit Runge-Kutta method.
-The `euler` method requires you to also specify the **Solver step size**.
+The `euler` and `rk4` method requires you to also specify the **Solver step size**.

         ???+ note

-            For the best balance of speed and accuracy, the `dopri5` solver method is recommended.
+            For the best balance of speed and accuracy, the `rk4` or `dopri5`  solver method is recommended.

     - **Optimizer options**
           - **Algorithm**: [SciPy `basinhopping` algorithm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html).